 “Big City” amenities

-Jacobson, says, “Our membership is stable at 3,200 individuals and families — pretty good for a county of only 9,000 population.”
+Cowne says, “Our membership is stable at 7000 members which is really good for a county of only 9,000 population.”
 The YMCA is for Youth Development, Healthy Living and Social Responsibility.

 Another well-used amenity is the Holdrege Area Public Library.
 With some 60,000 volumes, the library’s collection includes a wide variety of materials including audio and large-print books, an extensive DVD and video collection, a large, active children’s library and a periodical collection.

-“We often see between 200 and 300 people a day,” Library Director Pam Soreide says.
-“We estimate that over 80 percent of the population in Phelps County has a library card.
-Soreide says the library hosts a number of popular activities, including movie nights for children and “game nights” for teens to get together to play Guitar Hero and other video games.
-Internet access from public computers as well as the library’s wireless hot-spot is also popular offering.
+“We average seeing 150 people a day,” Library Director Allison Peyton says.
+“We estimate that over 80 percent of the population in Phelps County has a library card.”
+Peyton says the library hosts a number of popular activities including movie nights for children and “game nights” for teens, Nebraska Humanities speakers, gallery showing for regional artists, presentations by local, regional and visiting authors.
+Internet access from public computers as well as the library’s wireless hot-spot also are popular offerings.

 People helping people